spryker/docker-sdk/docs/07-deploy-file/01-deploy-file.md

 ## Deploy file inheritance

+Usual deploy file have duplicate section or section has a small different.
-You can use multiple deploy files to define an application's infrastructure.
+For avoiding this behavior you can use multiple deploy files to define an application's infrastructure.
 The [`imports:`](02-deploy.file.reference.v1.md#imports) deploy file parameter is used to add additional deploy files to a build.

 ```yaml
 import: